Long-time relative error analysis for linear ordinary differential equations with perturbed initial value: Non-normal dynamics

-The quantity $E$ is an upper bound for the relative error of the actual maximum transient growth with respect to the simulated maximum transient growth, demonstrating how the condition number $K(t,y_0)$ introduced in the present paper can be useful in the study of non-normal dynamics.
+whenever $E<1$.
+By (\ref{E1}) and (\ref{E2}), (\ref{E}) follows. \end{proof} The quantity $E$ is an upper bound for the relative error of the actual maximum transient growth with respect to the simulated maximum transient growth, demonstrating how the condition number $K(t,y_0)$ can be useful in non-normal dynamics simulations.

-In the case of the vector $p$-norm, $p\in\{1,2,\infty\}$, the available evidence of Section 8, in particular that in Subsection \ref{Hnn}, shows that in the vast majority of cases the quantities in (\ref{KandK}) are of the same order of magnitude.
-Consequently, we conclude that, in the vast majority of cases, $E$ in (\ref{E}) and